 Achieving an IP69K rating means the product can withstand very challenging conditions.
 Thus, it indicates a high level of robustness and durability of the product.
 For manufacturers, this not only guarantees the safety and reliability of their products but also provides a competitive advantage.
 Customers who recognize the importance of this rating may prioritize such products, especially if they operate in environments where the protection offered by this rating is essential.

 What are the Most Common Enclosure Protection Standards?

 One of the most popular enclosure testing standards is IEC 60529 / EN 60529.
-NEMA 250 ingress protection is also very popular.
-Some of the other popular standards are IEC 60598 and ISO 20653.
+Other popular standards include NEMA 250, IEC 60598 Testing of Luminaires, and ISO 20653 Road Vehicle ingress protection testing.
 There is a cross-reference chart between NEMA and IP Codes, which has been included below.

 From IP0X to IPX9, Keystone Compliance can accommodate every ingress protection test needed.
 Our ISO-17025 accreditation includes all 70 IP rating combinations.

 When products fail, Keystone assists in the troubleshooting process.
 Our engineers take pride in providing constant communication throughout the entire testing process.
 Additionally, we provide quick turn around times on scheduling and globally recognized reports.

 Ready to get started?
 We are!
 Contact us for more information on Ingress Protection, IP Code, testing.